 - “image processing”: software work that improves the image data quality

 - “image filtering”: software work that changes the style (aesthetic) of the photo.

 - “context photo”: an excellent approximation of how the scene looks to the eyes

 A global camera score is clear and straightforward, but individual sub-scores help tell a better story for those who want to have a more nuanced view of the camera’s Image Quality.
-If you want to know more about how the score works, head to our Uber IQ Camera benchmark page.
+If you want to know more about how the score works, head to our Camera IQ benchmark page.

 - Good performance